anikgoyal/Hourly-Load-forcasting-Time-Series-using-LSTM/README.md

 # Hourly-Load-forcasting-Time-Series-using-LSTM:
-To forecast the hourly load for the utility for a specific month on hourly basis
+To forecast the hourly load for the utility for a specific month on hourly basis.

 # Data:
 Hourly historical load data of the utility are provided (Load_History.csv).
 The historical data file contains the data from the 1st hour of 01-01-2008 to the 24th hour of 30-11-2011.